One of the questions the Sun Pavilion poses to its visitors is, “What innovation would you create for the future?”[/caption]

 No power.
 No electricity.
 No lights.
 No air conditioning.

-Now that is some fresh hell when you’re in an onset of a relentless heat wave, as we are here in the Midwest.
+Now that is some fresh hell when you’re in the onset of a relentless heatwave.
 And the fact of air conditioning, rolling blackouts, and summer energy bills does actually have us all pretty conscientious of how we use our electricity.
-I turn out lights when I leave the room.
+I turn out the lights when I leave the room.
 I keep the drapes drawn, the blinds closed, and the thermostat at a balmy 76 – 78.
+If you have an HVAC unit, or even an inverter heat pump air conditioning system, you’ll know that air conditioning is the biggest savior in the middle of a heatwave and, once you get it, you’ll never be able to live without it again!
+Trust me, I know this from the year that my stopped working on me – it was NOT an experience I’d wish on anyone.
+If that ever happens to you I’d recommend contacting a company like Phoenix AC & Heating Experts as soon as you can.
+Companies like this can also help you by checking that the AC is working in an energy-efficient manner.

 But rarely do I, in my daily life, think about how electricity works.
 I flip on a light switch, and there it is: light.
 Sixth grade science was, after all, a long time ago.
 And actually, it’s likely been awhile since we all got together to marvel at the wonder that is electricity.